writerthethinker1/testing-blog/_posts/2020/Dec/2020-12-21-RNA-DNA-Sequence_Matcher.md

 <a href="{{site.baseurl}}/code/sequence-matcher.py" style="font-size:18px">sequence-extractor.py</a>

 You can test the code using the 'virus.txt' and 'suspect.txt' files, the virus.txt is the virus we will do the matching on and the suspect is the virus or code was suspect is in the virus.
 All of the matching code is given in 'match_code.txt'.
 Note, for the program, all file inputs work for .txt extensions.
 If it works, you'll see a first character match at position 513 and a last character match at 950.
 Due to historical significance, I'm personally interested in polio, aids, and other largely impacting diseases.

 <a href="{{site.baseurl}}/code/virus.txt" style="font-size:18px">virus.txt</a>
 <a href="{{site.baseurl}}/code/suspect.txt" style="font-size:18px">suspect.txt</a>
 <a href="{{site.baseurl}}/code/match_code.txt" style="font-size:18px">match_code.txt</a>

+#### ⨳ “think freely, anytime, anywhere.”